 A stack-walk need not be performed for every memory reference.
 It is sufficient to walk the stack on function entry and exit points only, and corresponding PC values are appended to the signature for memory references within a function.
-Pin cannot always detect corresponding CALL and RET instructions accurately for instrumentation, as we found a mismatch between the number of CALL and RET instructions that it instrumented.
-In such cases, the signatures only reflect the partial call path, skipping undetected differences.
+Pin cannot always detect corresponding CALL and RET instructions accurately for instrumentation.
+We found a mismatch between the number of CALL and RET instructions instrumented by Pin.
+In such cases, the signatures only reflect the partial call path skipping over potential differences that remain undetected.
 For all such occurrences across all threads and processes, we can still identify the memory references uniquely.
 The anomalies during function boundary detection are rare and do not adversely affect the compression process.
 We detail the speedup of this approach in the results section.